 Our now minimalized living room as a whole…

-Sterling Jaquith, author of the book Not in this World: A Catholic Guide to Minimalism, started the eight week Catholic Minimalism Challenge again!
+Sterling Jaquith, author of the book Not in this World: A Catholic Guide to Minimalism, started the eight-week Catholic Minimalism Challenge again!
 You can read more about the challenge at her website HERE.
 I am planning on starting the challenge again to see what else I can maybe weed out.
-Especially now that it’s been a couple months, I think I’ll have a better idea of what else I can let go of but my main focus this time around is finding a home for everything.
-I will post updates on all the room soon.
+Especially now that it’s been a couple of months, I think I’ll have a better idea of what else I can let go of but my main focus this time around is finding a home for everything.
+I will post updates on all the rooms soon.

 How perfect is this quote for Catholic minimalism!
 I had to have this up in my home.